MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/overview-of-ndis-versions.md

 ms.technology: windows-devices
 ---

-# NDIS Versions in Network Drivers
+# Overview of NDIS versions

 ## <a href="" id="ddk-ndis-versions-ng"></a>